Daniil-Danone/Daniil-Danone/README.md

 - 🌱 I’m currently learning python programming (+I know HTML & CSS), but also I want to learn other languages like JavaScript, C++😀
 - 💞️ I would like to make new acquaintances, and also try to create an indie / arcade / quest game
 - 📫 How to reach me - just send me an e-mail on mrsuperko45@gmail.com (or mr.super.ko@inbox.ru).
-- I'm also on:
+- 🗃I'm also on:
--   | Twitter: @DaniilDanone
+-   > Twitter: @DaniilDanone
--   | VKontakte: @daniilkolevatykh
+-   + VKontakte: @daniilkolevatykh
 -   | Telegram: @daniil_danone
 -   | Reddit: u/Fit_Albatross_3733